- slide 1 of 5

-Using art for special needs students is a way for them to feel less frustrated.
+Using art for students with special needs is a way for them to feel less frustrated.
 Students that have problems with speech struggle to communicate how they feel.
-Art is a way to help them strengthen the ability to communicate.
 For autistic students, it is a way to develop their social skills and for the visually impaired, it provides a way to express themselves with their hands.

-To assist your special needs students in expressing themselves through art, utilize this collection of articles as inspiration or to help you create an art curriculum that suits your classrooms needs.
+To assist your learners with special needs in expressing themselves through art, utilize this collection of articles as inspiration or to help you create an art curriculum that suits your classroom's needs.

 - slide 2 of 5